-“Just 5 years ago when Stephanie’s Hope first started the Research Pipeline only had one clinical trial and 3 potential treatments/approaches.
-Now in 2010, we have eight drugs at various stages of clinical trials and >9 potential treatments/approaches.
-This progress would not be possible without the support of Stephanie’s Hope.
+“Just nine years ago when Stephanie’s Hope first started the Research Pipeline only had one clinical trial and three potential treatments/approaches.
+Now in 2014, we have eight drugs at various stages of clinical trials and sixteen potential treatments/approaches.
+This progress would not be possible without the support of grassroots fundraising efforts like Stephanie’s Hope.
 FARA’s ability to fund research, share resources and build partnerships with government agencies, pharmaceutical companies and other organizations is based on support and resources that come from individuals and communities rallied around fighting FA.
 Through your direct support of Stephanie’s Hope as a volunteer, donor, vendor, buyer and supporter you are directly contributing to this progress.”

 For further information on specific research grants FARA has awarded in the past several years of

 Stephanie’s Hope, please visit FARA’s Grants Awarded page.

 Research Ripple Effect*